Kickstart Your Startup Marketing With These 7 Growth Hacks

 2. Identify brands with values similar to yours and collaborate with them.

-Collaborating with a brand that shares your values—and therefore may have followers that would like to know who you are—can help your brand make noise, gain visibility, and expand connections.
+Collaborating with a brand that shares your values—and therefore may have followers who would like to know who you are—can help your brand make noise, gain visibility, and expand connections.
 Co-marketing is a growth strategy that can be effective in building your social media buzz and acquiring relevant organic traffic.

-3. Build your brand’s following by running social media contests.
+3. Run social media contests.

 4. Give perks in exchange for referrals.